Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Experimental Details and Additional Results

 To validate Corollary~\ref{cor:ideal-w2sg} -- which states that W2SG emerges when the student's prediction matches its (dual) posterior mean teacher -- we implement a probability-based ensemble~\citep{dietterich2000ensemble,zhou2025ensemble} of multiple weak teachers for student supervision.
 Specifically, we compute the dual expectation $\mathcal{E}[f_W(X)]$ over weak teachers' predictions to approximate the teacher's conditional expectation $\mathcal{E}[f_W(X)|W',X]$ in Eq.~(\ref{eq:w2sg-forward-ideal}).
 When using CE loss for teacher training, $\mathcal{E}[f_W(X)]$ is computed as:

 where $[f_W(X)]_i$ denotes the probability of sample $X$ belonging to class $i$ as predicted by the teacher model, and $K$ represents the total number of classes.
 Note that in this context, $X$ represents a fixed sample from the W2S training set, and the expectation is taken only over the weak teachers.
-We use these ensemble predictions as training data to supervise student models, with the results presented as dashed lines in Figure~\ref{fig-bv-2datasets}.
+We use these ensemble predictions as training data to supervise student models.

+The results for the Amazon Polarity dataset are presented as dashed lines in Figure~\ref{fig-bv-amazon}, and the results for the Twitter Sentiment dataset are shown in Figure~\ref{fig-bv-twitter}.
+These results indicate that greater model complexity generally leads to larger performance gains, demonstrating that W2SG is more likely to emerge when the student model is more capable, which is consistent with the insights in Theorem~\ref{thm:two-linear-net} and Remark~\ref{rem:insights}.
+Moreover, when the size gap between teacher and student models is too large, the misfit term tends to vanish monotonically, limiting performance improvement.
+For example, in Figure~\ref{fig-bv-amazon}, the loss reduction of Qwen-14B is smaller than that of Qwen-7B.
+This suggests the existence of a subtle tradeoff that warrants further investigation.